 Pyfferoen Pediatric Dentistry has an “open chair” policy.
 One parent is welcome, but not required, to accompany the patient into the treatment areas for the visit.
-However, if your child is infant/toddler age, Dr. Matt encourages a parent to come in.
+However, if your child is infant/toddler age, Dr. Matt and Dr, Denise encourage a parent to come in.
 This allows for a more interactive appointment for questions and open dialogue.

 Bring your little one’s smile, but also remember to bring these to the first appointment

 - Your completed patient information form

 Regular checkups are an important part of maintaining a healthy smile!

 The American Dental Association recommends that children visit the dentist every six months for regular checkups and routine teeth cleanings to keep their teeth and gums healthy.

 We understand your family has a busy schedule, so when you’re preparing for a dental visit, please remember an appointment can last between 20 and 40 minutes.